LostOxygen/llm-confidentiality/README.md

 # Attacks and Defenses against the Confidentiality of Large Language Models
-Framework for Testing Attacks and Defenses against the Confidentiality of Large Language Models (LLMs)
+Framework for Testing Attacks and Defenses against the Confidentiality of Large Language Models (LLMs).

 ## Setup
 Before running the code, install the requirements: